-52 BBQ Sides That Are Better Than the Main Event
+72 BBQ Side Dishes That Are Better Than the Main Event

-Don’t get us wrong—come barbecue season, we’re all about the burgers, franks and steaks.
+Don’t get us wrong—come barbecue season, we’re all about the burgers, hot dogs and steaks.
 But let’s not forget about those all-important sides.
-No Memorial Day cookout or summer picnic is complete without these, from gooey mac and cheese and crunchy slaw to fresh salads and baked beans.
-Here are 52 mouthwatering BBQ sides that will kick your Fourth of July barbecue or laid-back family meal up a notch this grilling season.
+No Memorial Day cookout or summer picnic is complete without them, from gooey mac and cheese and crunchy slaw to fresh salads and baked beans.
+Here are 72 mouthwatering BBQ side dishes that will kick your Fourth of July barbecue or laid-back family meal up a notch this grilling season.

 7. Jalapeño-Avocado Mac and Cheese